jesse1029/DCSN/README.md

 pip install -r requirements.txt
 ```
 # Data prepration
 To generate datasets, please read README.md in folder 'data_preprocessing/'.
-Matlab is required in generating the dataset
+Matlab is required in generating the dataset.

-Preparing a file list for training and testing samples (see example in [train_4fig.txt](https://github.com/jesse1029/DCSN/blob/main/train_4fig.txt))
+Preparing a file list for training and testing samples like train.txt and valiation.txt for training and inference produces (see example in [train_4fig.txt](https://github.com/jesse1029/DCSN/blob/main/train_4fig.txt)).

 # Training
 Make sure you have right setting for the hyper-parameters in the train_sr.py, then